Portrait of Ayman Tibi

 Abstract

 This project studies whether the expansion of Software Technology Parks in India, introduced to promote IT and software exports, generated spillovers to the manufacturing sector.
-The question speaks to broader debates on services-led growth, premature deindustrialization, and whether productivity gains in tradable services can complement rather than displace manufacturing in developing economies.
-I first document that these parks created a large productivity shock in the IT sector in treated districts, and then examine whether this shock affected manufacturing firms using variation across districts and firms in exposure to the parks.
-In particular, I test whether firms that relied more on software and IT inputs before the policy benefited more from improvements in local IT productivity.
-To better understand the mechanisms and broader equilibrium implications, I plan to develop a model that can capture how services productivity shocks transmit to manufacturing outcomes.
+The question speaks to broader debates on services-led growth, premature deindustrialization, and whether productivity gains in tradable services can complement, rather than displace, manufacturing in developing economies.
+We first show that the parks generated a large productivity shock in the IT sector in treated municipalities, relative to municipalities where a park was planned but not ultimately established.
+We then document that this shock produced positive spillovers to manufacturing, increasing manufacturing employment in affected municipalities.
+Guided by a model, we show that positive spillovers to manufacturing arise only when the benefits of stronger local demand and improved intermediate inputs outweigh the negative effects of labor-market crowding out.
+Our results point to strong demand effects and some evidence of input-output linkages.
+To better understand the mechanisms and broader equilibrium implications, we plan to quantify a model capturing how services productivity shocks transmit to manufacturing outcomes, and whether this transmission can be reconciled with aggregate patterns of structural transformation.

 • The Political Economy of Newspaper Funding in India